byronscodes/advice-wall/README.md

 # Advice Wall

-A full-stack interactive note-sharing web application where users can post, view, and interact with short pieces of advice in a dynamic, data-driven visualization.
+A full-stack note-sharing web application where users can post, view, and interact with short pieces of advice.

 ---